Boxy Pixel Aluminum Game Boy Color Electronics Inside Pocket Housing Assembly

 Please take extra care with the fasteners.
 The fastener heads and the threads are very small.
-The assembly process shows the fastener lengths that we have personally found to work well, however you will need to use your best judgement.
+The assembly process shows the fastener lengths that we have personally found to work well, however, you will need to use your best judgment.

 Additional Fastener Rules:

 - Ensure you have the correctly sized Philips drive that is also not worn.
 It makes all the difference.